hapify/hapify/docs/troubleshooting.md

 ### Generic errors

 -   3001 (ApiInternalError): Thrown when an unexpected error is triggered.
--   3002 (ApiError): Thrown when routes emit an error that cannot be specified.
+-   3002 (ApiError): Thrown when a route emits an error that cannot be specified.
--   3003 (ApiRequestError): Thrown when routes are called with wrong arguments.
+-   3003 (ApiRequestError): Thrown when a route are called with wrong arguments.
 -   3010 (ApiAuthenticationError): Thrown when there was an issue with the authentication.
 -   3020 (ApiPlanError): Thrown when the resource reached a limit of the current plan.
 -   3030 (ApiForbiddenError): Thrown when the access to the resource is forbidden.
 -   3040 (ApiNotFoundError): Thrown when the resource is not found.
 -   3090 (ApiDuplicateError): Thrown when the resource already exists.
--   3220 (ApiDataError): Thrown when there data to process are malformed.
+-   3220 (ApiDataError): Thrown when the data to process is malformed.
--   3290 (ApiRateError): Thrown when two many requests has been done.
+-   3290 (ApiRateError): Thrown when too many requests have been done.

 ### Generator errors

 -   3021 (ApiGeneratorPlanError): Thrown when a limit about models, fields or templates has been reached.
 -   3031 (ApiGeneratorForbiddenError): Thrown when the access to a project or model is forbidden.
 -   3041 (ApiGeneratorNotFoundError): Thrown when a project or model does not exist.
--   3221 (ApiGeneratorDataError): Thrown when there is no models attached to this project.
+-   3221 (ApiGeneratorDataError): Thrown when there is no model attached to this project.
--   3291 (ApiGeneratorRateError): Thrown when two many requests has been done to the generator.
+-   3291 (ApiGeneratorRateError): Thrown when too many requests have been done to the generator.

 ### Model errors